 variables{"<variable1>":"<value>"}variables{"access_key":"{{env ALICLOUD_ACCESS_KEY}}"}

-variables) that are used by Alicloud Image Builder.NoteIf you write sensitive information, such as an AccessKey pair (including
+variablesthat are used by Alicloud Image Builder.NoteIf you write sensitive information such as an AccessKey pair that is specified by using the

-provisioners), which define the operations to be performed within the temporary instance.
-If you set type to shell, a shell provisioner is used.
-This means a shell command is automatically run after connecting to the Linux instance.
-For example, run the shell commandyum install redis.x86_64 -yto install Redis.For more information about provisioner configurations, see Provisioner configurations.
+provisionersthat are used to specify the operations to be performed on the temporary instance.
+If the type parameter is set to shell, a shell provisioner is used.
+A shell command is automatically run after the Linux instance is connected.
+For example, you can run theyum install redis.x86_64 -ycommand to install Redis.For more information about how to configure provisioners, see the Provisioner configuration section of this topic.

 Table 2.
 Image building parameters